6. Private servants

 Social security status of private servants

-Private servants of staff members with AO status are exempt from the obligation to pay national social insurance contributions, provided that they are covered by the social security regulations of their own country or of a third country.
-An employer with AO status who employs a private servant who is not covered by the social security system of their own country, of a third country or of the International 22 Organisation, must comply with the obligations which Dutch social security provisions impose on employers, and must therefore register as an employer with the Tax and Customs Administration., see: Melding Loonheffingen Werkgever van personeel aan huis
+An employer with AO status who employs a private servant who is not covered by the social security system of their own country, of a third country or of the international organisation must comply with the obligations which Dutch social security provisions impose on employers, and must therefore register as an employer with the Tax Administration.
+See: Melding Loonheffingen Werkgever van personeel aan huis (Employer’s notification in respect of salaries tax and social insurance contributions for domestic staff).

 6.3 Admission of private servants